petermr/tigr2ess/dictionaries/creating_dictionaries.md

 ```
 ami-dictionary
 ```
-This should output the help:
+This should output the help.
+It's long, and we have snipped most of the 25+ options
 ```
 Usage: ami-dictionary [OPTIONS] [<operation>[,<operation>...]...]
 Description